 - hypothyroidism or underactive thyroid

-Sometimes abdominal pain and loss of appetite have mental causes rather than physical ones.
-For example, these symptoms are associated with anxiety, depression, grief, stress, and/or sadness.
+Sometimes abdominal pain and loss of appetite have mental causes, rather than physical ones.
+For example, stress, anxiety, grief, or depression can potentially cause these symptoms.

-Taking certain medications or undergoing treatments, such as cancer treatments, can also contribute to abdominal pain and appetite loss.
-Talk to your doctor if you’re concerned that a medication is irritating your stomach and/or affecting your appetite.
+Taking certain medications or undergoing certain treatments can also lead to abdominal pain and appetite loss.
+Talk to your doctor if you suspect that a medication or treatment that you’re using is irritating your stomach or affecting your appetite.

 Examples of medications that can cause stomach pain and appetite loss include: